odinuv/web/en/apv/slides/relational-database/slides.md

 - There are foreign keys on ID_PERSON and ID_CONTACT_TYPE columns:
     - `FOREIGN KEY (id_contact_type) REFERENCES contact_type(id_contact_type)`
     - `FOREIGN KEY (id_person) REFERENCES person(id_person)`
-- Master table is `person` and `contact_type`.
+- A master table is `person` and `contact_type`.
 </section>

 <section markdown='1'>
 ## SQL Language
-- SQL is **programming language** which can be used to communicate with (relational) database system.
+- SQL is a **programming language** which can be used to communicate with a (relational) database system.
 - SQL is based on relational algebra, but has many extensions.
 - SQL is most often used to:
-    - Query the state of database (aka retrieve data);
+    - Query the state of the database (aka retrieve data);
     - Send requests for database state change (aka modify data);
-    - Define database schema (aka create tables).
+    - Define the database schema (aka create tables).
 </section>

 <section markdown='1'>
 ## SQL Requirements / Properties
-- Data are stored in form of tables (which should be relations).
+- Data is stored in form of tables (which should be relations).
-- Sender (= application) does not care about the physical data storage.
+- The sender (= application) does not care about the physical data storage.
-- Order of anything is not guaranteed or assumed:
+- The order of anything is not guaranteed or assumed:
-    - columns are identified by name,
+    - columns are identified by their names,
-    - rows are identified by key.
+    - rows are identified by the key values.
 - Declarative language:
     - Define **What** should be done, not **how**.
     - No assignment, conditions, loops.
-    - SQL interpreter generates and executed the procedure.
+    - The SQL interpreter generates and executes the procedure.
 </section>

 <section markdown='1'>
 ## SQL Language
 - First prototype: **Sequel** (1974)
-- Old, but actively developed language:
+- Old, but an actively developed language:
     - ISO & ANSI standards: 1986--2011,
     - 8 versions so far.
 - The standard deals with the interpreter, it is not really good place to learn SQL.
 - Real-world implementations are behind:
     - SQL-92 is available almost everywhere,
-    - SQL-1999 is available in top vendors.
+    - SQL-1999 is available with top vendors.
 - A lot of dialects and derivatives.
 </section>